smaivnn/mediasoup-tutorial-react-nestjs/README.md

-# mediasoup-tutorial-react-nestjs
+# Mediasoup-tutorial-react-nestjs

 a simple example of mediasoup, an open source library.
 The front-end server used React and the back-end server used NestJS.
 Personally, I think the most important part is to think about how to manage the various resources, rooms, and users below.

 한국어 글(korean):
 https://smaivnn.tistory.com/28

-# screenshot
+# Screenshot

 <img width="539" alt="mediasoup demo" src="https://github.com/user-attachments/assets/0e4672a2-63fa-4419-8482-3c23760bdb86">

-# structure
+# Structure

 ### map resource